liamheng/Content-adapatation-for-medical-image-translation/README.md

 # Synthesis-of-COVID-19-CT-Scan
 We built a generation model to synthesize the corresponding COVID-19 infection CT scan from a non-COVID CT.
+The model and code will be public available soon.

 To mitigate the absence of sufficient public COVID-19 data, a generation model to synthesize the corresponding COVID-19 infection CT scan from a non-COVID CT is presented here.